SebastianRichiteanu/Frogger-Arduino/README.md

   ### In the menu
   The menus can be navigated using the joystick (left/right/up/down).
 Pressing the joystick will activate the currently selected item.

   In the start menu, we have 4 options:
    - Start game
    - About: Information about the game, the creator and a short how to play.
    - Hi-Scores: A list with the top 5 high scores.
    - Settings: Here you can customize the game.
-For example LCD contrast, brightness, sound, music, and even reset EEPROM **(be careful with this because it will erase all saved memory including settings and high scores)**
+For example LCD contrast, brightness, sound, music, and even reset EEPROM **(be careful with this because it will erase all saved memory including settings and high scores).**

   ### During the game
   Moving the joystick makes the player move to the corresponding direction.

   Pressing the joystick makes the player jump.
 He can even jump over walls!

   Pressing the button will pause the game.
 Another press will unpause it.

   The objective is to move and jump to the finish line, as fast as you can, completing as many levels as possible.

+  If you get hit by a vehicle, you'll lose one life point.

   Along the way you can collect gifts (simple dots) for extra lives, jumps, time. *Disclaimer*: Starting with level 5 the bonus points will disappear after some time.
-  If you get hit by a vehicle, you'll lose one life point.

   ## Desing